 An other-worldly place, this basin isn’t for non-hikers.
 If you have the energy, though, be sure to walk at least part of this 3-hour walk just to take in the smells.
-It is the largest and most active geyser basin in the park perhaps because three fault lines run beneath it!
+It is the hottest and most active geyser basin in the park - perhaps because three fault lines run beneath it!
 With two days in the park, walk Porcelain Basin one day and Back Basin the other day.
 Norris's Back Basin is home to the tallest, active geyser in the world - Steamboat Geyser!

 Tales tell of this hillside steaming so loudly that it roared.
 Today, it steams quietly but is still worth a stop.

 Frying Pan Spring

 A short boardwalk leads to this area where the road used to pass through!
 Standing at the springs, look south and then north and you can still see the “road cut” in the forest.